IB/M Guidelines For Clinic Experiences

 - provide the IB/M student with a range of experiences based upon what the student has already done, what is proposed by university faculty, and the needs of the classroom or program to which the student has been assigned;

-- be a resource to the IB/M student, providing advice about how to function successfully within the school setting;
+- be a resource to the IB/M student, provide advice about how to function successfully within the school setting;

-- communicate and collaborate with UConn faculty (i.e., PDC coordinator and IB/M student’s seminar leader), as well as with school or district personnel closely associated with the PDC effort (i.e., members of PDC steering committee and district facilitator of placements), to ensure that placements are appropriate and productive for all concerned;
+- communicate and collaborate with UConn faculty (i.e., PDC coordinator and IB/M student’s seminar leader), as well as with school or district personnel closely associated with the PDC effort (i.e., district facilitator of placements), to ensure that placements are appropriate and productive for all concerned;

 - communicate honestly and regularly with IB/M students about expectations for, assessments of, and insights related to their work in the school;

-- provide IB/M students with a formal critique of their performance midway into the semester and at the semester’s end, the final evaluation is written up and submitted to the IB/M student’s seminar leader for inclusion in a semester grade.
+- provide IB/M students with a formal critique of their performance midway into the semester and at the semester’s end, the final evaluation is submitted to the IB/M student’s seminar leader for inclusion in a semester grade.

-- Sample evaluation forms can be found on the Neag School of Education website.
-All evaluations should be completed on the form provided.
-The clinic leader should sign the form, share the evaluation with the student, ask the student to sign the form, and have the student deliver the form to his or her seminar leader.
-If there are concerns that warrant a discussion with the seminar leader, the clinic teacher should feel free to contact him or her at the University.
+- Sample evaluation forms can be found on Neag’s Clinical Evaluations Website under your designated cohort year.
+All formal evaluations will be completed via online survey software, Qualtrics.
+If there are concerns that warrant a discussion with the seminar leader or PDC Coordinator, the clinic teacher should feel free to contact him or her at the University.

 All seminar leaders/university supervisors should:

-- visit and confer with each student and clinic teacher at the school site at least twice during the semester (with the exception of student teaching which requires a minimum of six formal observations of the student teacher teaching), providing oral and/or written feedback to the student concerning her/his work in clinic and seminar;
+- visit and confer with each student and clinic teacher at the school site at least twice during the semester (with the exception of student teaching which requires a minimum of three (3) formal observations of the teacher candidate teaching), providing oral and/or written feedback to the student concerning her/his work in clinic and seminar;

-- clarify any questions or concerns of the clinic teachers concerning the IB/M program generally and the clinic experience specifically;
+- clarify any questions or concerns of the clinic teachers concerning the IB/M program generally and the clinic experiences specifically;

 - encourage students to use their discussions and writings to analyze and reflect upon the relationships they see between their university course work and their experiences in clinic;